| Title: | A Fully Featured Logging Framework |

 Format Log Events as Text

-Format a LogEvent as human readable text using format.LogEvent()
+Format a LogEvent as human readable text using format.LogEvent(), which

 provides a quick and easy way to customize log messages.
 If you need